Grace Giving

 37 Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me.
 38 And whoever does not take his cross and follow me is not worthy of me.
 39 Whoever finds his life will lose it, and whoever loses his life for my sake will find it.
 (Matthew 10:37-39)

-This principle holds true in everything.It’s not just that we can’t give what we don’t have, or that its ethical that I would be expected to give based on what I’ve been given, but more so that we understand everything we have is ultimately a gift from God and therefore the way I give to others should reflect what I’ve received from Him.
+This principle holds true in everything.It’s not just that we can’t give what we don’t have, or that it’s ethical that I would be expected to give based on what I’ve been given, but more so that we understand everything we have is ultimately a gift from God.
+Therefore, the way I give myself and everything I have should reflect the measure of what I’ve received from Him.
 It is totally ethical for God to expect His children to be liberal givers because He knows the value of what He has given us far exceeds anything the world has to offer.
-This expectation is clearly communicated all over the Bible, especially in the New Testament.
-Those of us who have been given the Kingdom of God have more than the wealthiest person on the planet, therefore our giving should be the most liberal giving of all those on the planet!
+Furthermore, if we are being shaped into who He is, that is, our life is being transformed by His life to be His life, then our lives will also be described the way His is described—He gave us everything so that we could be saved!
+This expectation is clearly communicated throughout the Bible, especially in the New Testament.
+Those of us who have been given the Kingdom of God have more than the wealthiest person on the planet.
+Therefore, our giving of all things, including our finances, should be the most liberal giving of all those on the planet!
+To whom much is given, much is required!

 There are four important conclusions we need to make from Galatians 6:6.

-J. Utley noted that it likely refers to, “one who taught the entire congregation the implications of the teachings of the Apostles as they applied to their daily lives as in pastor/teacher of Eph.
+J. Utley noted that this likely refers to, “one who taught the entire congregation the implications of the teachings of the Apostles as they applied to their daily lives as in pastor/teacher of Eph.
 4:11.
-This last option would be similar to the OT task of the local Levites and, later, professional scribes.”4Utley, R. J. (1997) Paul’s First Letters: Galatians and I & II Thessalonians (Vol. Volume 11, p.
+This last option would be similar to the OT task of the local Levites and, later, professional scribes.”
+4Utley, R. J. (1997).
+Paul’s First Letters: Galatians and I & II Thessalonians (Vol. Volume 11, p.
 65).
 Marshall, TX: Bible Lessons International.

 However, the ones who are officially tasked with teaching and equipping the body to be able to teach one another are the local church pastors.
-That is, the pastors of the church are the ones called out by God and empowered by the Holy Spirit to be responsible for making sure the local church they lead is properly understanding the Word of God, spiritually maturing and producing fruit, and faithfully carrying out the mission of Christ.
+That is, the church pastors are called out by God and empowered by the Holy Spirit to ensure the local church they lead is properly understanding the Word of God, spiritually maturing and producing fruit, and faithfully carrying out the mission of Christ.
 For instance,

 11 And he gave the apostles, the prophets, the evangelists, the shepherds and teachers,12 to equip the saints for the work of ministry, for building up the body of Christ, 13 until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, 14 so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.
 (Ephesians 4:11-14)